 Do I know?

 Knowing Yourself is the beginning of all wisdom. ~ Aristotle

-Like I said I have been playing a lot with this idea lately.
+Like I said, I have been playing a lot with this idea lately.
 It’s something my brain loves to do.
 Ask a question or make a statement, then attack it from all angles.
-So that I can dig down into the heart and meat of the idea.
+So that I can then dig down into the heart and meat of the idea.

 What could be a reason why I would not reveal myself completely?

-Maybe because I have been hurt in the past, a long time ago, and I don’t want to reveal myself, so that I can protect myself.
+Maybe because I’ve been hurt in the past, a long time ago, and I don’t want to reveal myself.
+So that I can protect myself.

 The hard exterior shell would steal my joy, but keep me safe.
-But, it would prevent me from ever being my true self.
+But it would also prevent me from ever being my true self.
 At least with anyone else.

 Do You Wear an Angry Mask?